 In accordance with the Ministry directive dated March 31, 2010 by the Minister of Energy and Infrastructure, the OEB is of the view that any evaluation of savings from TOU pricing should be conducted by the IESO for the Province, and then allocated to distributors.
-PSP has included the results provided by the IESO in this report.
+The IESO advised that the TOU study will be completed in the summer of 2015 and final verified savings will be available for LDCs to include in the 2014 Annual Report.
+The TOU savings as reported by the IESO is included in this report and accounts for 103kW which represents 4% of InnPower's demand target